ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

 ### BreadcrumbItem

-BreadcrumbItem Component to serve as children of the BreadcrumbList.
+BreadcrumbItem Component to serve as children of the Breadcrumb.
 BreadcrumbItem contains relevant metadata as props to populate the BreadcrumbList Schema.org entity.
 Please visit the [BreadcrumbList documentation page](https://schema.org/BreadcrumbList) and view the required props below for more details.

 ### Props